M4ximumPizza/M4ximumpizza/README.md

 - **Minecraft Expertise:** Proficient in technical and server-side aspects, specializing in computational redstone and server performance optimization.

 **Career Goals:**
-Continuously learning and evolving to become a proficient Cybersecurity Engineer.
+My aim is to continuously learn and evolve, ultimately becoming a proficient Cybersecurity Engineer.

 📢 This year, I am significantly increasing my activity on GitHub to contribute to the open-source community and showcase my projects.